-- a) Confirming the taught module marks achieved, including any resit marks presented to the Board and awarding credit; - b) Confirming dissertation/project marks; - c) Confirming any opportunities for second attempts at the assessment for modules, including resubmission of the dissertation; - d) Considering each student's marks' profile so that they can be advised on the range of possible award outcomes, including whether it is possible for them to make use of dissertation credits; - e) Considering extenuating circumstances as necessary and their implications for results. - f) Determining the appropriate award for each student; - g) Determining whether a student can progress to the second year of the MRes; - h) Requiring any student whose performance is below that required to achieve an award to withdraw from the University.

-5.1.1 In Year 1, an Interim Board of Examiners Meeting shall normally be held at the end of June and a second will take place in the week after Summer School and no later than by the end of August.
+- a) Confirming the taught module marks achieved, including any resit marks presented to the Board and awarding credit; - b) Confirming the mark for the dissertation or equivalent marks; - c) Confirming any opportunities for second attempts at the assessment for modules, including resubmission of the dissertation or equivalent; and any opportunities for condonement; - d) Considering each student's marks' profile so that they can be advised on the range of possible award outcomes, including whether it is possible for them to make use of dissertation or equivalent_credits; - e) Considering extenuating circumstances as necessary and their implications for results. - f) Determining the appropriate award for each student; - g) Determining whether a student can progress to the second year of the MRes; - h) Requiring any student whose performance is below that required to achieve an award to withdraw from the University. - 5.1.1 In Year 1, an Interim Board of Examiners Meeting shall normally be held at the end of June and a second will take place in the week after Summer School and no later than by the end of August.
 In Year 2, an Interim Board of Examiners meeting shall normally be held at the end of June.
 The Final Board of Examiners meeting will normally take place in November.